 Margaret Paston was a prolific letter writer during the War of the Roses.
 The Paston Letters, currently held in the British Library, were written by four generations of this well-off Norfolk family, and span almost the whole fifteenth century.
 In this time of conflict, the land-owning family may have kept close track of their papers in part for legal reasons.
 We talk with Diane Watt of the University of Surrey about Margaret Paston’s life within her family along with her epistolary writing, which caught the attention of Virginia Woolf and many others over time.

-Colour cover of The Paston Women: Selected Letters, volume edited by Diane Watt for Boydell and Brewer, 2004
+Cover of The Paston Women: Selected Letters, volume edited by Diane Watt for Boydell and Brewer, 2004

-6. Phillis Wheatley / Tara Bynum
+6. Phillis Wheatley Peters / Tara Bynum

 7. Mary Seacole / Alisha Walters